Knotx/knotx/documentation/src/main/wiki/KnotxDeployment.md

 }
 ```
 Important things to remember:
-- `options` field which maps exactly to a [vert.x Deployment Options](http://vertx.io/docs/apidocs/io/vertx/core/DeploymentOptions.html) object.
+- `options` field maps exactly to a [vert.x Deployment Options](http://vertx.io/docs/apidocs/io/vertx/core/DeploymentOptions.html) object.
 It means, that you can specify here deployment options such as how many instances of that module should be deployed, etc.
-- Inside `options` you can supply `config` object where you're actualy can provide configuration to the verticle represented by the module.
+- Inside `options` you can supply `config` object where you override configuration for the verticle provided by the module.
 See Knot.x Verticle documentation to see what's available on each Verticle.

-If you start Knot.x with the configuration as above, it will start all modules listed in the config, but the KnotxServer will be deployed as:
+If you start Knot.x with the configuration as above, it will start all modules listed in the config, but the `io.knotx.KnotxServer` will be deployed as:
 - Two instances
-- HTTP Port it listens is 9999
+- It will listen on port 9999

 ### How to configure through JVM properties ?
 In some cases, you might want to provide configuration parameters through JVM properties, e.g. you can have same config used on all environments,